Republicans risk becoming face of delta surge as key GOP governors oppose anti-covid measures

 Abbott has asked hospitals to halt non-emergency medical procedures as thousands of covid-19 patients strain wards already struggling with a shortage of nurses.
 But he kept his order banning local mask and vaccine mandates, despite growing defiance and legal challenges.

 Dallas County Judge Clay Jenkins on Tuesday got a temporary restraining order on Abbott’s ban as Dallas city school officials require students and staff to wear masks in campus buildings.
-“Dallas County Citizens will be irreparably harmed if Judge Jenkins cannot initiate appropriate mitigation strategies,” a civil district court judge wrote.
+“Dallas County citizens will be irreparably harmed if Judge Jenkins cannot initiate appropriate mitigation strategies,” a civil district court judge wrote.
 Another temporary restraining order cleared the way Tuesday for San Antonio and Bexar County to mandate masks in schools as well.

 Texas Democratic Party Chair Gilberto Hinojosa on Tuesday accused Abbott of blocking local covid-19 measures for “political reasons because he wants to ensure that he gets elected in his primary, which is controlled primarily by people who are anti-vaccine people and anti-maskers.”
-Abbott faces multiple conservative challengers including former Texas Republican Party chairman Allen West, who once protested Abbott’s earlier coronavirus restrictions outside the governor’s mansion.
+Abbott faces multiple conservative challengers, including former Texas Republican Party chairman Allen West, who once protested Abbott’s earlier coronavirus restrictions outside the governor’s mansion.

 Abbott spokeswoman Renae Eze expressed confidence that the governor’s order would stand.